itsrenuchaudhary/AI_Powered-Laptop-Recomended-system/Readme.md

 # 💻 AI Laptop Recommendation Assistant

 An intelligent AI-powered assistant that helps users find the best laptops based on their needs, budget, and preferences.
-This system uses LangChain, FAISS, HuggingFace embeddings, and Ollama (LLaMA3) to deliver contextual, relevant, and personalized recommendations through a Gradio interface.
+This system uses LangChain, FAISS, HuggingFace embeddings, and RAG, Ollama (LLaMA3) to deliver contextual, relevant, and personalized recommendations through a Gradio interface.

 ---